WaleedAlzamil80/3DModels/README.md

 3. **Environment Setup**: If you have a more complex setup or additional environment scripts (e.g., for GPU configurations), include those details in the installation instructions.

 Feel free to adjust this template to match the exact specifics of your project!

+## Future Work
+- Crown generation models and tools.
+- Enhanced visualization and post-processing methods.
+- Integration with other dental datasets for generalizability.
+- Future implementations may include more advanced architectures.
+- Experiment with other 3D datasets and tasks.
+- Fine-tune the models to enhance segmentation performance on the teeth dataset and other datasets.

 ## License